Huikie/Journal/README.md

 # Journal

 ## Explanation of the app
-For this project, you will create an app that represents a journal.
-In this app, you should be able to view a list of your journal entries, and of course also add new ones.
-A journal entry should typically consist of at least a few fields, such as the date/timestamp of the entry, the entry contents and some addition, such as an emoji reprenting your mood at the time of the entry.
+For this project, I've created an app that represents a journal.
+In this app, you can add new journal entries and see journal entries that you added before.
+A journal entry consists of the date/timestamp of the entry, the entry contents and an emoji reprenting your mood at the time of the entry.

 ## Implemented extra's